-Scholars and soldiers told me that war has an enduring nature, one that has not changed for centuries: that it is a contest of wills, it is violent and uncertain, and war is an extension of policy with a dominating political dimension.
+Scholars and soldiers told me that war has an enduring nature, one that has not changed for centuries: that it is a contest of wills, is violent and uncertain; an extension of policy with a dominating political dimension.
 However, though the nature of war remains unchanged, the character of war constantly evolves.
-I wanted to know what was the latest evolution of war facing our military?
-How are our policy decisions playing out on the ground overseas?
-What is victory?
+I desired to know what the latest evolutions of warfare looked like, and how this impacted our military.
+I wrestled with tough questions: how are our policy decisions playing out on the ground overseas?
+How is victory defined?
 What would be considered defeat?

 The rationing of information about today's conflicts bothered me greatly.
-Much of what my fellow citizens and I have been presented are brief news reports lacking context, war drama reality television shows of limited scope, or films recounting embattled troops in valley outposts -- compelling and valorous aspects of the conflict, without question, but only one aspect of what are incredibly complex operations.
+Much of what my fellow citizens and I have been presented with are brief news reports devoid of context, war drama reality television shows of limited scope, or films recounting embattled troops in valley outposts—compelling and valorous aspects of the conflict, without question, but a more linear perspective of what are incredibly complex operations.
 What else was going on before and after these battles?
 I needed to know more.

-Adding to my motivation to complete the film is the current situation in Iraq (rise of ISIL; poor performance of Iraqi security forces) and the knowledge that the U.S. might be on a timetable to reduce forces in Afghanistan.
-Was Afghanistan destined for a similar fate?
+The film becomes increasingly pertinent in the context of the current situation in Iraq (rise of ISIL; poor performance of Iraqi security forces) and a pressing U.S. timeline to reduce forces in Afghanistan.
+Is Afghanistan destined for a similar fate?

-As a citizen, I wondered how policies such as "deny a safe haven for terrorists," "forge a lasting peace," and "manage conflicts that threaten our interests" are carried out.
+As a citizen, I wondered how policies such as "deny a safe haven for terrorists," "forge a lasting peace," and "manage conflicts that threaten our interests" are actually implemented, and experienced by all affected parties.
 What do young Americans do to turn these words into reality?

-The Department of Defense approved a production assistance agreement that allowed me to embed with ground combat units and other services in order to produce a documentary film and photo exhibit about the military efforts in Afghanistan from Fall of 2010 to the end of Operation Enduring Freedom in December 2014.
-Over the course of nearly 5 years I have spent more than 12 months embedded with US Army units in Afghanistan, documenting more than 250 combat missions.
-It’s remarkable footage that ranges from kill capture missions to mounted and dismounted patrols, air assaults and operations that result in kinetic contact, to humanitarian aid and civil affairs efforts.
-I have been there, done it, and have numerous t-shirts.
+The Department of Defense approved a production assistance agreement authorizing me to embed with ground combat units and other services to produce a documentary film and photo exhibit about the military efforts in Afghanistan, from Fall of 2010 to the end of Operation Enduring Freedom in December 2014.
+Over the course of nearly five years, I have spent more than a year embedded with U.S. Army units in Afghanistan, documenting over 250 combat missions.
+The remarkable footage that resulted ranges from kill capture missions to mounted and dismounted patrols, air assaults and operations that result in kinetic contact, to humanitarian aid and civil affairs efforts.
+I have been there, done it, and have numerous t-shirts!

-Outside the Wire is less of a war film, and more of a journey of understanding.
+Outside the Wire is less a stereotypical war film, and more a journey of understanding.
 Many questions were answered; important new ones were raised.
-Along this journey I met the incredible people who volunteer to descend into the violent, chaotic, and complex environments for me, for us.
-I completed the journey with a better awareness of them, of what we ask them to do, and the nature of the conflicts we find ourselves in with increasing frequency.
+Along this journey I met incredible people who volunteer to descend into violent, chaotic, and complex environments for me; for us.
+I completed the journey with a better awareness of them, of what we ask them to do, and the nature of the conflicts we find ourselves with increasing frequency ensnared.

 Each time I stood in front of a group and tried to describe just what it is young Americans do on the ground to make policy successful, I knew I fell short.
 I secretly wished the impossible wish of transporting the population of the United States to the battlegrounds of Iraq and Afghanistan so they could see their military and their diplomats in action, see the abject poverty, oppression, violence and destruction we sought to abate, and get a feel for the immense complexity of these environments.

-I knew if my fellow countrymen could get a better understanding of the grass roots realities of policy in execution, somehow see examples of it for themselves, I was certain they would take a greater interest in -- and seek to be more informed -- about those policy decisions that send American's into harm's way in these types of conflicts.
+I knew if my fellow countrymen could gain a better understanding of the grass roots realities of policy in execution, somehow see examples of it for themselves, I was certain they would take a greater interest in—and seek to be more informed—about the policy decisions sending Americans into harm's way.

 Siobhan’s skill set is expansive, ranging from physical production, to managing dailies, to film-outs and digital outputs for theatrical release – her editorial sensibilities have been sculpted by the finest editors in Hollywood.
 Her career seamlessly spanned the 35mm to digital revolution, working in the VFX departments on films such as “Pleasantville”, “Disaster Movie”, and Sky Captain, World of Tomorrow”

-Using her background on “Act of Valor” (which used real Navy SEALs and accessed actual military assets), she joined her step-mom Meg Prior as an Editor and Post Producer on “Outside the Wire”, a documentary film about Meg’s civilian deployment to Afghanistan with the 101st Airborne Division of the U.S. Army.
+Applying her background with “Act of Valor” (involving real Navy SEALs and accessed actual military assets), she joined her step-mother Meg Prior as an Editor and Post Producer on “Outside the Wire”, a documentary film about Meg’s civilian deployment to Afghanistan with the 101st Airborne Division of the U.S. Army.